pygeosx — GEOS in Python

 by invoking methods (the ones that require

-permission) or by calls into pygeosx
+the pylarray.RESIZEABLE permission) or by calls into pygeosx.

 It is strongly recommended that you do not keep Numpy views of

-LvArray objects around after calls to pygeosx
+LvArray objects around after calls to pygeosx.

 my_array = pygeosx.get_wrapper("path").value()